evant/gsonvalue/README.md

 ### Builders

-Alternatively, you can create an inner builder class.
-Annotate either the builder's constructor or factory method that returns the builder with `@GsonBuilder`.
+Alternatively, you can create a builder class.
+Annotate either the builder's constructor or the factory method that returns the builder with `@GsonBuilder`.

 ```java
 import me.tatarka.gsonvalue.annotations.GsonConstructor;